awolfe89/2020_slider/README.md

 ![test](images/slider_screen.png)

-###### This Slider uses vanilla JS and standard CSS to create a high-end looking slider with timer countdown
+###### This Slider uses vanilla JS and standard CSS to create a high-end looking slider with timer countdown & previews of the slides ahead